gomorpheus/morpheus-docs/release_notes/current.rst

 Tag Enforcement and Compliance Policy
 -------------------------------------

-New Tag Policy Type with enforcement and compliance scanning added: `LINK <https://support.morpheusdata.com/s/article/How-to-work-with-cloud-tagging-policies?language=en_US>`_
+New Tag Policy type with enforcement and compliance scanning added: `LINK <https://support.morpheusdata.com/s/article/How-to-work-with-cloud-tagging-policies?language=en_US>`_
  - A Tag Policy can be enforced both strictly (at provision time) as well as passively on supported clouds
  - A Tag Policy defines the relevant key to validate the presence of, as well as an optional Option List to validate valid values
  - Multiple Tag Policies can be combined to enforce a comprehensive Tag compliance program